jbrea/BayesianOptimization.jl/README.md

                                 maxeval = 40)
 opt = BOpt(f,
            model,
            UpperConfidenceBound(),                   # type of acquisition
            modeloptimizer,
            [-5., -5.], [5., 5.],                     # lowerbounds, upperbounds
            repetitions = 5,                          # evaluate the function for each input 5 times
            maxiterations = 100,                      # evaluate at 100 input positions
-           sense = Min,                           # minimize the function verbosity = Progress)
+           sense = Min,                              # minimize the function acquisitionoptions = (method = :LD_LBFGS, # run optimization of acquisition function with NLopts :LD_LBFGS method
+                                 restarts = 5,       # run the NLopt method from 5 random initial conditions each time. maxtime = 0.1,      # run the NLopt method for at most 0.1 second each time maxeval = 1000),    # run the NLopt methods for at most 1000 iterations (for other options see https://github.com/JuliaOpt/NLopt.jl) verbosity = Progress)

 result = boptimize!(opt)
 ```